-FMRK 330 STORE PLANNING AND MERCHANDISE PRESENTATION 3 UNITS
+FMRK 330 STORE PLANNING AND MERCHANDISE PRESENTATION

-This course provides an overview of the fashion merchandising function with special emphasis on planning, buying, promotion, selling, and control of fashion goods.
+This course provides an overview of the fashion merchandising function with special emphases on planning, buying, promotion, selling, and control of fashion goods.
 Basic merchandise mathematics are incorporated.
 Lecture.
 Prerequisites: FMRK 235, Trend Analysis and MRKT 301, Principles of Marketing.